OriginChain

 800 0.918 16.2 61,570 76,478

 Same curve shape as Pinecone / Weaviate / Milvus / Qdrant in the published ANN-Benchmarks SIFT-1M numbers.
 At ef_search=800 we hit recall@10 = 0.918 - production-ready quality.
-Absolute QPS depends on the box; this run is on a dev laptop, not a c5.4xlarge.
+Absolute QPS depends on the box; this run is on a dev laptop, not a large server.
 The SIFT-1M path is wired in the test (set SIFT_DATA_DIR) and runs end-to-end on a 32 GB box.

 03 · BEIR